survive-the-century/survive-the-century/book/text/chapter_high-tech-1-5-mitigation.md

 {% include variables %}

-We deploy high-tech carbon capture technologies (literally giant machines that clear the air and ocean of pollutants), and they’re a real help in stabilizing the climate.
+We deploy high-tech carbon removal technologies (literally giant machines that clear the air and ocean of global warming pollutants), and they’re a real help in stabilizing the climate.
 {:.leader-sentence}

 These machines are expensive, though.
 Activists point out that one way we could fund them would be to disband our militaries.
 The world has been a very peaceful place for decades, after all!